Dutch Colonial Satinwood & Ebony CupboardLate 19th century

 Satinwood was the most beautiful and highly valued wood used in the latter part of the 18th century and is perhaps the most widely known of decorative timbers.
 It is a highly figured, close-grained, hard, durable wood native to Ceylon and the East Indies.

-Find out more about Exotic Hardwoods.
+Find out more about Dutch Colonial Furniture.

 Dutch colonial India